ThomasRinsma/wasm_js_escape/README.md

 ## Compile

-To build the `.wat` yourself, use a recent version of binaryen, and run:
+To build the `.wasm` yourself, use a recent version of binaryen, and run:

 ```sh
 wasm-as -all payload.wat